robmarkcole/HASS-Deepstack-object/README.md

 sudo docker run -v localstorage:/datastore -p 5000:5000 deepquestai/deepstack:noavx
 ```

 Now go to http://YOUR_SERVER_IP_ADDRESS:5000/ on another computer or the same one running Deepstack.
 Input your activation key from your portal into the text box below "Enter New Activation Key" and press enter.
-Now stop your docker container, and restart using the ecample command in these docs.
+Now stop your docker container, and restart the container with the object detection endpoint activated (see below).

 ## Home Assistant setup
 Place the `custom_components` folder in your configuration directory (or add its contents to an existing `custom_components` folder).
 Then configure object detection. **Important:** It is necessary to configure only a single camera per `deepstack_object` entity.
 If you want to process multiple cameras, you will therefore need multiple `deepstack_object` `image_processing` entities. **Note** that at we can use `scan_interval` to (optionally) limit computation, [as described here](https://www.home-assistant.io/components/image_processing/#scan_interval-and-optimising-resources).